 The following procedures need to be adopted if families are planning an overseas or interstate trip.
-The student must realise that doing this capplace the Higher School Certificate in jeopardy.
+The student must realise that doing this can place the Higher School Certificate in jeopardy.
 Different subjects have different prerequisites; that is things that students are meant to have done before they sit the final examination.
 Practical subjects require students complete a set number of hours of practical work.
 An extended trip would mean that the student may not meet required hours, and therefore the Principal will not be able to confirm course attainment.
 In that case, the student may not meet the required hours.
 In addition, students may not be able to demonstrate course outcomes.

 - 5.3 As per our attendance policy "For students absent due to illness, injury or misadventure the school will provide ongoing educational support.
-For students absent due to family holidays, parents are responsible for ongoing educational programs." - 5.4 Students must be available to sit Trial Higher School Certificate Examinations on any day of the designated Trial period. - 5.5 The school supports students undertaking representative duties for the school, region, state, country, or other approved external programs.
+For students absent due to family holidays, parents are responsible for ongoing educational programs." - 5.4 The school supports students undertaking representative duties for the school, region, state, country, or other approved external programs.
 Students selected for representative duties or elite programs must apply for leave through the Deputy Principal.
 Parents are responsible for ongoing educational programs while students are on leave for representative duties.